 One of the most basic, fundamental rules of hermeneutics in the study of the Bible is the principle known as analogia scriptura.
-Lest I quickly lose you, that means one must assume that a document does not contradict itself, unless it proves itself otherwise.
+Lest I quickly lose you, that means the student must assume that a document does not contradict itself, unless it proves itself otherwise.
 The interpreter must assume the document is innocent until proven guilty of contradiction.
 God’s Word does not contradict itself is the presupposition premise; the Bible is in total harmony without contradiction or conflict.
 Another way of stating analogia scriptura is that Scripture interprets Scripture.
 Further understood, the more specific and/or easier-to-understand passages of wide concurrence must inform and interpret the lesser specific or understood passages.
 Again, the benefit of the doubt is always on the side of the document’s integrity and harmony until proven otherwise.

 II.
 THE SUBJECT

-For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, so that no one may boast.
+For by grace you have been saved through faith; and this is not of yourselves, it is the gift of God; not a result of works, so that no one may boast.

 What Paul states to the Ephesians about the biblically revealed formula of salvation is in prose of classic contrast construction.
 Salvation is not based on man’s efforts, but rather, on God’s graciousness.
-As we shall examine in survey form throughout what follows, this is the singular answer, the analogia scriptura that resonates throughout all the pages of Scripture!
-Again, one can harmonize the several passages in the Bible that one might think are in seeming contradiction to this overwhelming singular voice of God’s Word relative to this particular subject.
+As we shall examine in survey form throughout what follows, this is the singular answer, i.e., the analogia scriptura that resonates throughout all the pages of Scripture!
+Again, we can harmonize the several passages in the Bible that we might think are in seeming contradiction to this overwhelming singular voice of God’s Word relative to this particular subject.
 This we will do under the fourth point of my outline titled “The Suspect.”

 III.
 THE SURVEY